sajacl/Accedo/README.md

 4. App supports light theme/dark theme.
 5. You can stream app logs and download them after directly from the device.
 6. I took it seriously, so code is really easy to read and to write tests for.
-7. iPad and iPhone is supported.
+7. iPad and iPhone is supported and you can dynamically change layouts.
 8. It has multiple separate flows.
 9. BEST UI DESIGN in the world \\:D/

-TODO:
+## TODO:
 1. Improve UI.
 2. Create UML diagram.
 3. Add tests to the main application.